LIFETIME DEAL — LIMITED TIME

 ⚡ TL;DR – Key Takeaways

-• Dabble is a specialized, cloud-based writing tool designed specifically for long-form fiction, offering plotting, drafting, and editing features in one platform.
+• Dabble is a cloud-first writing app built for long-form fiction, with plotting (Plot Grid), drafting, and revision tools in one place.

 1. What Is Dabble Writing Software and Who Is It For?